RSV SEASON 2024/2025

 The RSV vaccine (Abrysvo) is available for eligible older adults and pregnant individuals.

-The RSV monoclonal antibody (Beyfortus) is available for eligible children up-to 24 months of age.
+The RSV monoclonal antibody (Beyfortus) is available for eligible infants less than 8 months of age and children up-to 24 months of age.

 Getting your RSV shot